aamirWasi/Interview-Preparation-V1/README.md

     }
 }
 ```
-**What is Polymorphism, and how does it improve code flexibility?**
+**👉What is Polymorphism, and how does it improve code flexibility?**

 1. Polymorphism allows one interface to be used for different types.
 It can be achieved through method overriding or method overloading.

 **How does method overriding support polymorphism in C#?**

 1. Method overriding allows a derived class to provide a specific implementation of a method that is already defined in the base class.
 This is a key feature of runtime polymorphism.
-## Q12: Can you explain the difference between method overloading and method overriding with examples?
+## 🤔Q12: Can you explain the difference between method overloading and method overriding with examples?
 **Method Overloading**:

 1. Same method name but different parameters (compile-time polymorphism).